ledzepp4eva/ledzepp4eva.github.io/_posts/2017-08-22-docker-all-the-things.markdown

 I could have done all this in apache and when I started and exposed port 80 and 443 to the container, but I already use a lot of nginx and I personally prefer it to apache. or I could have bundled nginx into the image and use something such as (link: http://supervisord.org/ text: supervisord).
 Well I also listen to a lot of podcast (which I can talk about another time) and one personal favourites is (link: http://podcast.sysca.st/ text: syscast podcast).
 In episode 2 they talk about docker and one thing I took from this was a good rule of thumb is to have one service per container, which seem sensible to me.

 So next is to spin up an nginx image.
-Luckily in this regard there is no need for a Dockerfile as nginx have an image (link: https://hub.docker.com/_/nginx/ nginx:mainline-apine).
+Luckily in this regard there is no need for a Dockerfile as nginx have an image [mainline-apline docker hub](https://hub.docker.com/_/nginx/ nginx:mainline-apine).
 So I can spin this up using
 ```
 docker run -d nginx:mainline-alpine
 ```